SKKbySSK/coast_audio/packages/coast_audio/README.md

 ## Audio Buffer

-### AudioFrame
+### AudioFrames

-By using `AudioFrame` subclasses, you can manage audio buffers easily.\
+By using `AudioFrames` subclasses, you can manage audio buffers easily.\
-In most cases, you should use the `AllocatedAudioFrame` class.
+In most cases, you should use the `AllocatedAudioFrames` class.

-`AllocatedAudioFrame` have `lock` and `unlock` methods to access the `AudioFrameBuffer` which contains the pointer to raw audio data.
+`AudioFrames` have `lock` and `unlock` methods to access the `AudioBuffer` which contains the pointer to raw audio data.
 ```dart
 final buffer = AllocatedAudioFrame(frames: 1024, format: format);
 final rawBuffer = buffer.lock();